arnu515/erlang-etf.js/gleam/README.md

   108,100,33>>

   // since ETF binaries can be compressed, promises are required
-  // to decode them.
+  // to parse them.
 However, if you know for a fact that a certain
   // binary isn't compressed (hint: the second byte must *not* be 80),
   // then you can call this method, which is synchronous let assert Ok(term) = etf_js.to_dynamic_no_compression(bits)